enewbury/capacitor-google-login/README.md

 # capacitor-google-login

-This is an Work in progress that should not be used in production.
+This is an untested repo, use at your own risk.